syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 !!!!
 !!!!
 This part will be updated regularly so it's suggested to check often.

-The `aws-cli` also has configuration file which can be created under the home directory of the user which runs the command.
+The `aws-cli` also has a configuration file which can be created under the home directory of the user which runs the command.

 ```shell
 mdkir ~/.aws